conflict-investigations/media-search-engine/README.md

 # Dump data into pre-formatted database so the web API can use it.
 media_search -d

-# Print all URLs in all databases
-media_search -p
 # Print URLs as JSON
 media_search -j
 # Seach for a specific URL
 media_search <url>
-# Load data from pre-formatted database on disk instead of loading the huge
-# database files themselves
-media_search -l
 ```

 ### Obtaining data